chrisdueck/chrisdueck.github.io/_pages/about.md

 requirement specifications and designs, all the way through to implementation, testing and deployment.

 I graduated from the **University of Surrey** in 2021, having attained a first class **BSc (Hons) Computer Science** (91%), including a strong 80% grade in my
-dissertation: _Experimental Analysis of View Synchronisation in Byzantine Consensus (a hot area of distributed systems research).
+dissertation: _Experimental Analysis of View Synchronisation Methods for Byzantine Consensus_ (a hot topic in distributed systems research).

 In 2019, I was awarded the **Gold-i Prize** as the top-performing student in my second year module *Further Programming Paradigms*, which covered advanced OOP